notou10/fid-clip-notou/README.md

 ## with this repository, you can calculate fid-clip (encoder with pretrained CLIP viT), with existing imagenet-fid.

+### Reproduction of FID-clip suggested in The Role of ImageNet Classes in Fréchet Inception Distance[https://arxiv.org/abs/2203.06026] (not official version)

 Reproduction from(thanks to) https://github.com/kynkaat/role-of-imagenet-classes-in-fid

-(due to
+due to
 1. pickle download issue,
-2. want to calculate on generated sample not on-line generating with existing repository, I repoduced this repository)
+2. want to calculate on generated sample not on-line generating

+with existing repository, I repoduced fid-clip above.

 # prerequisites